USAG Bavaria firefighters rescue German family

-USAG Bavaria firefighter rescue a German family on Thursday, Jan.
+GRAFENWOEHR, Germany – U.S. Army Garrison Bavaria firefighters rescued three local Germans from an off-post family house fire on Thursday, Jan.
 20, along Alte Amberger Strasse, Grafenwoehr.

-(U.S. Army Photo by Tobias Zwicker / USAG Bavaria Fire Department)
+It was a shocking surprise for the residents of a multi-story house in Grafenwoehr, when massive amounts of smoke flooded the apartments at around 7:45 a.m.
+One person from one household escaped via the regular stairs, while three people from another household remained trapped after escaping to the second-story balcony.

+Alexander Richter, who both works for the USAG Bavaria Fire Department and is the fire chief of the Grafenwoehr voluntary fire department, reacted quickly and requested additional support from the garrison fire department – through the Host Nation Emergency Dispatch Center – as soon as he received information that people were in danger.
+Within the immediate area, both the garrison fire department and the Eschenbach volunteer fire department own ladder trucks.

 |Date Taken: